FREQUENTLY ASKED QUESTIONS

-The accepted method of payments are: cash, credit card, cash app (fees applicable), direct bank transfer.
+The accepted method of payments are: cash, credit card, health savings account (HSA).

 Please notify the office at least 24 hours in advance if you can’t make your appointment.
 If you miss your appointment and fail to notify, you will be billed for the full cost of the session.